 5 Turkish Yacht Charter Tips for Newbie Blue Cruise Travelers

 There isn’t too much to know about hiring a yacht in Turkey.
-The basics will get the ball rolling and then it’s just a matter of making a joint decision, fine tuning a few customized details, and then look forward to the time for when the journey begins.
+The basics will get the ball rolling and then it’s just a matter of making a joint decision, fine tuning a few customized details, and then looking forward to the time for when the journey begins.
 Below is a list of information that may be helpful to newbie blue cruise travelers.
-However, if you have been on a gulet cruise before, you may learned most of what there is to know, but sometimes – and this depends on your experience- you may not have learned all that there is in the basics.
+However, if you have been on a gulet cruise before, you may learn most of what there is to know, but sometimes – and this depends on your experience- you may not have learned all that there is in the basics.

 1. Group Yacht Charters

 This is where it all starts.
 The group.
 Your group may be located in all different parts of the globe or the same city or house.
-But having to organize it so that everyone who wishes to come on a blue cruise holiday with you, is the first step.
+But having to organize it so that everyone who wishes to come on a blue cruise holiday with you is the first step.
 Your holiday starts to take form once you have established how many will be in your group.

 Gulet charters are offered in a wide range of prices.
 While the list prices are there simply for guidance and to give you an idea of rental cost, the final pricing will usually not be the same as what you see online.
 At this stage you and your group do need to have some idea as to how much you can spend for a private yacht rental so that offers can be sent accordingly, along with other criteria, for you to look over.
-Since these are private yacht holidays, gulets are priced on a week long basis.
-This calculates to one week rental price divided by the number of members in the group, however paid not per person, but for the week in two payments.
-One payment to reserve the boat, the second and final, upon arrival to the gulet.
+Since these are private yacht holidays, gulets are priced on a weeklong basis.
+This calculates to one-week rental price divided by the number of members in the group, however paid not per person, but for the week in two payments.
+One payment to reserve the boat, the second and final, upon arrival at the gulet.

 4. Food and Beverages

 Aaah the joy of dining at sea.
 It’s nothing like sitting in a restaurant and enjoying your meals.
 It’s a whole different atmosphere.
 A whole different taste.
 An altogether unique experience.
 Have it your way… have it grilled.
 Have is bbq’d or fried.
 Seafood dishes, fresh fish from the sea, meat and poultry, veggies, fruits and other sweet delights.
 The menus are offered in two types.
 There is the Standard Chef’s Menu and then there is the Exclusive Menu.
 They are priced on top of the gulet rental price.
 However sometimes combined to offer as full board.
 Drinks at most times, not included at all as it is difficult to determine how much of what drinks guests will consume on board.
-Therefore local and import alcohol is always extra.
+Therefore, local and import alcohol is always extra.
 For this, a list is sent to choose from or you can send your own list for the agent to buy on your behalf and have on board prior to your arrival.